 He allegedly swindled a disabled vet whose dog was dying.

 Santos also allegedly stole money from a disabled veteran who came to him for help fund a life-saving surgery for his dog, according to Patch.
 In May 2016, Richard Osthoff, who was living in a tent in central New Jersey, learned that his pit mix would need a $3,000 surgery.
 A veterinary technician told him that a man named Anthony Devolder could help him raise the funds.
 After Friends of Pets United put together a GoFundMe that got the money for the surgery, Santos then refused to give the money to Osthoff, whose dog died less than a year later.
-Santos has denied the story.
+Santos has denied the story, though the FBI is reportedly investigating the matter.
+“I was worried that what happened to me was too long ago to be prosecuted,” Osthoff told Politico.

 What’s the deal with his marriage(s)?